jonas128/first-php-assignment/README.md

 # Wonderful Coffee

-This project helps the user to select what kind of to buy.
+This project helps the user to select what kind coffee of to buy.
 The user can also read about all the coffees we offers.

 To visit the site click [here](https://emma-h.com/index.php).